GetPageSpeed/nginx-extras-docs/docs/index.md

     sudo yum -y install nginx nginx-module-pagespeed

+Enable the module by adding the `load_module ...` directive that is shown after installation.

+In case you missed it, refer to [the documentation of respective module](https://nginx-extras.getpagespeed.com/modules/) and look for `load_module` directive required to enable it.

 To list available modules for installation, run:

     sudo yum list available | grep nginx-module